Report and Snapshot Size Limits

 Topic Status: Some information in this topic is preview and subject to change in future releases.
 Preview information describes new features or changes to existing features in Microsoft SQL Server 2016 Community Technology Preview 2 (CTP2).

 Administrators who manage a Reporting Services deployment can use the information in this topic to understand report size limits when the report is published to a report server, rendered at run time, and saved to the file system.
 This topic also provides practical guidance on how to measure the size of a report server database, and describes the effect of snapshot size on server performance.

 On the report server, report and model size is based on the size of the report definition (.rdl) and report model (.smdl) files that you publish to a report server.
-The report server does not limit the size of a report or model that you publish.
+The report server does not limit the size of a report that you publish.
 However, Microsoft ASP.NET imposes a maximum size for items that are posted to the server.
 By default, this limit is 4 megabytes (MB).
 If you upload or publish a file that exceeds this limit to a report server, you receive an HTTP exception.
 In this case, you can modify the default by increasing the value of the maxRequestLength element in the Machine.config file.